 She attended three universities over a span of five years, majoring in four subjects and earning zero degrees.
 However, she can now boast sixteen years as a home educator, volunteering in her local cooperative where she has taught numerous subjects including creative writing and literature.
-Varina lives in North Texas where she helps with the Marriage and Family Ministry in her home congregation.
+Varina lives in North Texas where she and her husband volunteer as a marriage mentors.
 She is represented by Jessica Kirkland of Kirkland Media Management.

 Fascinating facts beyond the official author bio . . .

 I eat very little sugar because it makes me intolerably cranky.